 4. Ability to Speed Up or Slow Down Lectures

 One great feature is the ability to listen to a video lecture in less time by speeding it up.
 You can listen to the lecture at 1.5x or 2x the original speed, or slow it down to half the pace if you are trying to take notes or digest the material more slowly.

 If you provide your email and set up an account, you can try out the Logic Games Course (priced at $189) for free.
 You’ll get an overview of the course features and layout and a chance to watch several introductory video lessons on tackling LSAT logic games.
 You’ll also get a glimpse of the interactive discussion board.
 Sign up for your FREE TRIAL Here!

 Alpha Score’s prep course offers the best value for the money, as it costs several hundred dollars less than its competitors’ courses.
 Although it lacks the brand-recognition of some of the other test prep companies, this is a great choice for the budget-minded student.
-Be sure to use this 10% OFF Coupon Code.
+Alpha Score also offers installment plans.
+Be sure to use this coupon code.
 Click here to Show Coupon

 1. Free Trial is Limited